En / Ru

 • Jackknife

-• Stadium Horn - to scare away the bears
+• Stadium horn — to scare away bears

 • Flashlight

-• Medical masks - great help during ash fall
+• Medical masks — a great help during ashfall

 Almost all mobile operators work within Petropavlovsk-Kamchatsky.
 The worst of them all, traditionally, is Beeline.
-As soon as you leave the city, the "bee" waves to you and says "see you tomorrow."
-MTS and Tele 2 work the best of them all.
-Many hotels have wi-fi, the connection quality is usually average.
+As soon as you leave the city, the "bee" waves to you and says "see you tomorrow".
+MTS and Tele2 work best of them all.
+Many hotels have Wi-Fi, the connection quality is usually average.
 Well, until recently they used only satellite Internet in the Kamchatka region, it was expensive and very slow.

 What kind of food is there?